-Join The Fund for American Studies for this fall’s Window into Washington free online seminar series.
-Sessions will highlight public policy, economic and career-focused topics that bring some of our best speakers to audiences around the country.
+The Fund for American Studies hosted a series of free online seminars this fall: Window into Washington.
+Sessions highlighted public policy, economic and career-focused topics that brought some of our best speakers to audiences around the country.

 Women’s Economic Rights: History and Why it Matters

 As we celebrate 100 years of women’s suffrage in the United States, this talk will explore the historical context and enduring impact of restrictions on women’s rights and job market opportunities.
 The Discussion will focus on how these limitations shaped women’s lives in American history, the economic and political motivations that contributed to improvements in women’s economic rights over time, and why this history matters for all of us today.

 SENIOR RESEARCH FELLOW, MERCATUS CENTER

 Jayme Lemke (Ph.D., Economics, George Mason University) is a Senior Research Fellow and Associate Director of Academic and Student Programs at the Mercatus Center at George Mason University and a Senior Fellow in the F.A.
 Hayek Program for Advanced Study in Philosophy, Politics, and Economics.